 Most PGPPP rotations are of hospital length in duration, that is 10 or 11 weeks.
 Some composite posts are a minimum of two hospital length rotations such as GP/Obstetrics and GP/Paediatrics.

-- You must have full medical board registration
+- You must have full General Registration with the Australian Medical Board

 - On commencement of the PGPPP you must be at least Post Graduate Year 2

-- Overseas Trained Doctors are eligible once full medical board registration has been granted
+- Overseas Trained Doctors are eligible once full General medical board registration has been granted

 During the Placement